-Richard wonders aloud why he would have taken such a high-risk proposition, causing his poor friend to simply lose his mind when he realises that he could have dictated his company’s growth to a greater degree.
+Richard wonders aloud why he would have taken such a high-risk proposition, causing his poor friend to lose his mind when he realises that he could have dictated his company’s growth to a higher degree.

-Then there’s the school of thought that argues that 99% of start-ups are in fact either bootstrapped, funded by the entrepreneurs themselves, or given funding by friends as family, all of which apply to the below examples.
+Then there’s the school of thought that argues that 99% of startups are in fact either bootstrapped, funded by the entrepreneurs themselves or given funding by friends as family, all of which apply to the below examples.

 Below we look at case studies of ten highly successful companies that bootstrapped and why bootstrapping was fundamental in setting each company on a remarkable trajectory.

-When Facebook took off in 2004, spreading across college campuses like wildfire, it was clear that Zuckerberg had created something whose potential for growth seemed unlimited and the company finally received its first major investment from PayPal co-founder Peter Thiel later that year.
+When Facebook took off in 2004, spreading across college campuses like wildfire, it was clear that Zuckerberg had created something whose potential for growth seemed unlimited.
+The company finally received its first significant investment from PayPal co-founder Peter Thiel later that year.

 One thing that separates the bootstrapping example of Facebook from Dell’s and many of the other companies is that while Zuckerberg had the luxury of having a personal computer on which to programme Facebook, companies like Dell had considerably greater overhead in their desire to design and ultimately manufacture PCs.

 So while the $1,000 in expansion-capital Michael Dell received from his family to drop out of college at University of Texas at Austin where he had already founded PC’s Limited might seem like a hyperbole form of bootstrapping, let’s save the hairsplitting and consider how that small family loan was soon turned into $30 million in four short years.

 And by turning to his family who certainly did not have nearly close to the number of strings attached with VCs, Dell allowed himself to grow truly independent as Dell became a major player in the computing market in the late 1990s and 2000s.

 Having dropped out of Reed College and UC Berkley, respectively – are we beginning to notice a pattern here?
 The two founders of Apple Computers met at a meeting of the Homebrew Computer Club, a local computer hobbyist group in Silicon Valley.

-Back in 1935, William Redington Hewlett and David Packard graduated from Stanford University with electrical engineering degrees while the Great Depression offered little opportunity in sight for two bright young engineers.
+Back in 1935, William Redington Hewlett and David Packard graduated from Stanford University with electrical engineering degrees while the Great Depression offered a little opportunity in sight for two bright young engineers.